 2> stop the periodical reporting timer or timer T321 or timer T322, whichever one is running, and reset the associated information (e.g. timeToTrigger) for this measId.

-2> if the reportType is set to reportOnScellActivation in the reportConfig associated with this measId:
+2> if the reportType is set to reportOnSCellActivation in the reportConfig associated with this measId:

 3> indicate to lower layer to disable the measurement reporting for fast unknown SCell activation.

 NOTE: The UE does not consider the message as erroneous if the measIdToRemoveList includes any measId value that is not part of the current UE configuration.

+NOTE X: The UE determines a SCell as unknown SCell according to the requirements as specificed in TS 38.133 [14].